 The Owens, who lived on the pan for seven years studying the brown hyena that live here, wrote the book, “Cry of the Kalahari”.
 This book brought the attention of readers to this previously little visited area.
 And even today many people refer to the Central Kalahari simply as Deception.
 The name “Deception” comes from a pan.
 The dry surface of which sometimes appears convincingly full of water until one gets right to the edge.

-Deception Valley is all that remains of a sprawling riverbed that has long since dried up.
-Stretching across 80km of the reserve’s north; the valley is now covered with short grass.
+Stretching across 80km of Central Kalahari Game Reserve’s north is Deception Valley.
+Once a sprawling riverbed, the valley is now covered with short grass.
 Dotted with the occasional island of bushy trees.
 Some roots of the larger trees extend as far as 50m below the surface, to the water table.
 Enabling them to survive the dry winters.

 Activities are centered around daytime game drives when staying inside the park.
 Activities are more flexible when staying just outside the reserve on private concessions.
 These camps are able to offer walking safaris and night drives.